 Hardwood floors in good condition fall into this category.
 Typically, only a cleaning and a fresh application of finish are necessary to make them look their best.

 Hardwood floors that have had holes from carpet removal, also known as tack strip holes, fall in this category.
 They may have color loss and sun fading, gouges and minor cupping.
-There may be missing or failing finish.
+They may have missing or failing finish.
+A full sand and refinish is the only option here.

 Other information about your floors to consider discussing with your N-Hance service provider include: